Chart Color Schemes

 Wamboin is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wamboin, as per the latest Census evaluation, all dwellings were houses (100.0%) with none being semi-detached, apartments, or other types.
-This contrasts with Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
+In Wamboin, as per the latest Census evaluation, all dwellings were houses (100.0%), with none classified as semi-detached, apartments, or other types.
+This is in contrast to Non-Metro NSW's dwelling composition of 74.5% houses and 25.5% other dwellings.
 Home ownership in Wamboin stood at 42.8%, with mortgaged dwellings at 51.2% and rented ones at 6.0%.
 The median monthly mortgage repayment was $2,600, higher than Non-Metro NSW's average of $2,167.
-Median weekly rent in Wamboin was $520, compared to Non-Metro NSW's $355.
-Nationally, Wamboin's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent in Wamboin was $520, compared to Non-Metro NSW's $355.
+Nationally, Wamboin's mortgage repayments were significantly higher at $2,600 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing